mattrayner/cordova-plugin-vuforia/README.md

   * If you've already got a project running with an older version of Cordova (e.g. 4 or 5), [see here][updating-cordova] how to update your project's Cordova version.
   * Or if you want to upgrade to the latest version on a platform-by-platform basis, see either [upgrading to cordova-ios 4][upgrading-ios] or [upgrading to cordova-android 5][upgrading-android].

-> **NOTE:** You will require an Android or iOS device.
+> **NOTE:** You will require an Android or iOS device for development and testing.
 Cordova-Plugin-Vuforia requires hardware and software support that is not present in either the iOS or Android simulators.

 ## Getting Started